24 January 2023

 Rosie said "In deciding to upgrade my insulation I chose to install more than the minimum required under the building code.
 I'd learnt my lesson and wanted to be warm in winter."
 So for Rosie's Auckland home where a minimum of R 2.9 insulation was required, we installed R3.6 Mammoth ceiling blanket which is the amount we'd normally install in the South Island.

-To Rosie's surprise, working from home over summer due to COVID-19, she now discovers her home is also a comfortable temperature in the height of summer till mid-afternoon when the sun streams into her north-west facing windows.
+To Rosie's surprise, working from home over summer, she now discovers her home is also a comfortable temperature in the height of summer till mid-afternoon when the sun streams into her north-west facing windows.
 "Then I just pull the thermal curtains to keep the direct sun out.
 It's great to have a cool refuge inside especially while I'm working."